The Preshal Trust

 Through our Food Provision Programme we offer breakfast to vulnerable service users and homeless persons and have 3 lunch clubs each week where a two course hot lunch is served to all comers.
 As a result of current economic conditions, our lunch club has seen a rise in attendance of both individuals and families.
 Should any individual or family require emergency food aid, this is provided through a small food bank provision.

 Through our Partnership Working Programme with some business colleagues, who have donated their time and expertise, we have been able to build some raised gardening beds next to the car park at our Aboukir Street site.
-We hope to further develop this in 22016/17 with a small area for children to play along with a vegetable garden and some outdoor seating for our elderly clients.

 Through our Equality and Diversity Programme we offer a Special Needs Day every Friday where music is used as a mechanism for personal development and confidence building.
 Clients from our in-house music club provide music and song and our special needs clients can participate and be involved.
 We also encourage our special needs clients and their carers to take part in our cookery classes where they can learn to make a delicious, nutritious meal.